MicrosoftDocs/cloud-adoption-framework/docs/scenarios/ai/business-outcomes-goals.md

 ## Business outcomes

-To drive the adoption of AI in your organization, you need to understand the potential benefits and how they align with your business goals.
+To drive the adoption of AI in your organization, you need to understand the potential benefits of AI and how they align with your business goals.

 Setting clear objectives and goals and having a clear way to measure success is important to ensure a successful adoption of AI, both short term and long term.